rydmike/flex_seed_scheme/README.md

 ## Override Color Values

-All colors in the seed produced `ColorScheme` can be overridden by providing each `ColorScheme` color property in `SeedColorScheme.fromSeeds` a given color value.
-This feature is equivalent to `ColorScheme.fromSeed`.
+All colors in the seed produced `ColorScheme` can be overridden by providing each color property in `SeedColorScheme.fromSeeds` a given override color value.
+This feature is equivalent to the one that exists in `ColorScheme.fromSeed`.

-This is typically used to assign a given color value to `primary` color, which is often used as app brand color.
+This is typically used to assign a given color value to `primary` color, which is often used as the brand color.
 When the brand color is used as `primaryKey` seed color, it typically does not end up as the `primary` color in the seed generated `ColorScheme`.
 Having a given brand color as `primary` color is often desired.
 To get the seed color as your `primary` brand color, assign the color used as `primaryKey` to `primary` color as well.